ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/pycharm/pycharm.rst

 PyCharm
 *******

-PyCharm is a recommended IDE for developing SKA control system software.
+PyCharm is an alternative IDE for developing SKA control system software. :doc:`/getting-started/devenv-setup/vscode/vscode` is the recommended IDE.

 Two versions of PyCharm are available: a free community edition, and a payware professional version.
 Both editions can be downloaded from the `PyCharm download page`_.
+SKAO does not provide a professional license.

 .. _`PyCharm download page`: https://www.jetbrains.com/pycharm/download